Skip to main content

 Start by selecting the event type you want to filter on.
 Then specify:

-• The action that you want to track.
+• The action you want to track.

 • Whether the user has or has not performed that action.